Bigsweir Bridge: Bigsweir House and estate

 The Bigsweir estate, on the Gloucestershire side of the weir, was originally part of the lands of the Bishops of Hereford, before the freehold passed to Thomas Catchmay in 1445.
 It remained the main seat and estate of the Catchmay (or Catchmayde) family for several centuries.

 Bigsweir House itself was rebuilt around 1740, probably by William Catchmay (d.1743).
 It is a building of two storeys built of sandstone, with a symmetrical five-bay front.
 Additions were made to the house after it passed to James Rooke (d.1805).
 The estate was enlarged by purchases of woodland, and the house itself was refurbished with rich internal decoration, including panelled rooms and elaborate cornices and architraves.
 Further extensions were added in the 20th century.
 Bigsweir House is a Grade II listed building, added to the register in 1954.

-It was filmed in 2018 for the critically acclaimed Netflix series Sex Education.
+The house was regularly used as a filming location in the Netflix series Sex Education.